rai-project/dockerfile-builder/src/components/Pages/About.md

 # Acknowledgements

-Power 8 hardware was provided by IBM and the Oregon State University Open Source Lab.
+Power 8 hardware provided by IBM and the Oregon State University Open Source Lab.